geneontology/protege-tutorial/docs/Entities.md

 Go to the directory [basic-subclass](https://github.com/geneontology/protege-tutorial/tree/master/basic-subclass) in the tutorial folder and open chromosome-parts.owl

-Follow the instructions in the README.md file
+Follow the instructions in the README file